black-sliver/PopTracker/doc/OUTLINE.md

 # PopTracker Overview

-This is a rough overview of internals and what we (have to) provide and what dependencies we have.
+This is a rough overview of internals and what we want to provide.

 Check linked docs for specifics.